Tesla, Elon Musk face backlash in China after Beijing’s complaint against SpaceX

 Musk has been adored in China for years, with some of the country’s most prominent entrepreneurs praising him as visionary and showing off their Tesla cars.
 Tesla received rare official approval to operate its Shanghai factory solo, despite a usual requirement that foreign carmakers team up with a Chinese partner.

-Just last month, Musk became a viral hit on Chinese microblogging platform Weibo, after he posted a cryptic Chinese poem to his 1.9 million followers.
+Just last month, Musk became a viral hit on the Chinese microblogging platform Weibo, after he posted a cryptic Chinese poem to his 1.9 million followers.

 But the SpaceX backlash suggests challenges ahead for Musk, as business is increasingly viewed through the lens of national security in Beijing and Washington.